NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/NEON-Boulder-Flood-LiDAR-in-R/NEON-Boulder-Flood-LiDAR-in-R.md

             legend=FALSE,
             main="Elevation Change Post Flood\nFour Mile Canyon Creek, Boulder County", axes=FALSE)

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'plot': object 'DTM_post_hillshade' not found

     # add the DoD to it with specified breaks & colors
     plot(DoD,
             breaks = c(-5,-1,-0.5,0.5,1,10),